 This is an examination of the inside of your bladder using a fine, soft telescopic tube (the flexible cystoscope).
 The cystoscope is inserted through the urethra into the urinary bladder so that the doctor can see and remove the non-magnetic stent.
-In most cases this procedure is done under local anaesthesia as a day case procedure.
+In a majority of cases this procedure is done under local anaesthesia as a day case procedure.